 Do some results occur under certain conditions only?
 Are there conditions under which an expected result does not happen?

 Up Next: Problem-Solution Mode

-Continue the lesson to learn about the in academic writing, research papers, and business reports to explain complex phenomena or events. mode of organization.
+Continue the lesson to learn about the problem-solution mode of organization.